-About Me: Scottish superhero scientist ready to kick some virus butt!
+Scottish superhero scientist ready to kick some virus butt!

 I live with my high school sweetheart in the glorious West end of Glasgow.
 I’m a big animal lover but unfortunately our rented flat doesn’t allow pets, so I’m currently dreaming of the day when I can get a dog/ tortoise of my very own.
 I’m the oldest of 4 (2 sisters and brother).
 I’m quite crafty and like to make things (usually a mess…).
 I’m not allergic to anything but I do have an irrational fear of spiders.
 When I’m not doing science I enjoy baking, knitting, horse riding and yoga.

-My Work: I'm a virus biologist studying viruses spread by mosquitoes
+I’m a virus biologist studying viruses spread by mosquitoes

 I study viruses that people can get after being bitten by a mosquito.
 Some of them can be pretty nasty and can cause death.
 Unfortunately, there aren’t a lot of vaccines or drugs out there that we can use to stop these nasty bugs making us sick.
 My job is change that.
 I look at what these viruses get up to within the cells of our bodies, how our body responds to the virus and what happens to make us sick.
 I hope that by learning how a virus makes us sick, I can make a drug to stop it.